 - High credit limit (about 2X of annual income)

-What’s strange about this move is that the customer hadn’t opened an account in over 4-5 months and wasn’t involved in manufactured spending.
+What’s strange about this move is that the customer hadn’t opened an account in over 4-5 months.

 This is only one data point, but it should still make you think about taking steps to avoid a similar shutdown.
 There’s no sure solution here, and we do not even know for sure if there is a real problem.
 It looks like a drastic step to take on the part of Chase though.
 If limit is too high, then it could have been easily solved by lowering limits on some of the customer’s cards.